I am an AmeriCorps NCCC member with questions about my service/benefits, who should I contact?

 - In training sessions where multiple teams participate, NCCC will use large training facilities to ensure adequate distance between members.

 - AmeriCorps will provide NCCC members with face coverings that meet CDC guidance.
-Fully vaccinated and not fully vaccinated members will wear face coverings when required by project sponsors, federal, state or local authorities, or businesses/organizations; when in public indoor settings in areas of high or substantial transmission; or when NCCC leadership determines conditions warrant, unless a reasonable accommodation is granted.
+All members will wear face coverings when required by project sponsors, federal, state or local authorities, or businesses/organizations; when in public indoor settings in areas of high CDC's COVID-19 Community Level; or when NCCC leadership determines conditions warrant, unless a reasonable accommodation is granted.
 Not fully vaccinated members will receive additional information about their masking and distancing requirements.

 4. When does AmeriCorps screen and test NCCC members for COVID-19?